Hiking the Diamond Head Trail (Lēʻahi) in Waikīkī on Oʻahu, Hawaiʻi

 Diamond Head Trailhead Parking

-Parking for the Diamond Head Crater Trail is located within the Diamond Head Crater.
+Parking for the Diamond Head Crater Trail is located in a large lot within the Diamond Head Crater.

 Google Maps Directions: Diamond Head Crater Trailhead